How Much Does It Cost to Start a Towing Company in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Towing Company, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($147,000 median startup cost), Wisconsin offers lower costs for a Towing Company.
+Wisconsin is close to the national average for Towing Company startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($141,000 median startup cost), Wisconsin offers lower costs for a Towing Company.

 Common Mistakes to Avoid